St. Bartholomew’s Choir

 Dr. Paolo Bordignon, Organist and Choirmaster

-In recent months, while the Coronavirus has made it unsafe to sing together, St. Bartholomew’s Choir has been a leader in “virtual” choral performances, where individual parts are recorded in isolation and edited together into an ensemble.
-As stand-alone offerings on YouTube and Facebook outside of liturgies, they have earned over 500,000 views.
+In 2020, while the Coronavirus made it unsafe to sing together in person, St. Bartholomew’s Choir became a leader in “virtual” choral performances.
+As stand-alone offerings on YouTube and Facebook outside of liturgies, they have earned over 750,000 views online.

-Outside of their liturgical role, the Choir sings in concert on the Great Music series, including the annual Joyous Christmas Concert. which has welcomed the Empire Brass, Sylvia McNair and Jessye Norman as guest artists.
-From Carnegie Hall and Lincoln Center, to the Jazz Standard, individual members of the Choir are also heard in concert in the most important venues in the city and beyond.
+Outside of their liturgical role, the Choir sings on the Great Music at St. Bart’s concert series, including the annual Joyous Christmas Concert which has welcomed the Empire Brass, Sylvia McNair, and Jessye Norman as guest artists.
+The musicians of St. Bartholomew’s Choir frequently appear at many of the city’s most prestigious venues: from Carnegie Hall and Lincoln Center, to Broadway stages and New York’s finest jazz clubs.

-They can be heard on three CD recordings: O, for a thousand tongues to sing; Sing, choirs of angels and A child is born in Bethlehem, all on the Ethereal label.
-The choir has been heard on National Public Radio’s Performance Today as well as CNN and CNBC.
-A recent appearance on Now hear this, presented by PBS Great Performances, was hailed as “among the highlights of the show” by the Wall Street Journal.
+They can also be heard on three recordings on the Ethereal label: O, for a thousand tongues to sing; Sing, choirs of angels, and A child is born in Bethlehem.
+The choir has been heard on National Public Radio’s Performance Today as well as CBS, CNN and CNBC.
+A recent TV appearance on Now hear this, presented by PBS Great Performances, was hailed as “among the highlights of the show” by the Wall Street Journal.

 Recent Choral and Organ Repertoire